≡ Menu

 Food prices.
 Pexels Images.

-This article provides an overview of Sam’s Club revenue, including a detailed breakdown by merchandise category.
+This article provides an overview of Sam’s Club revenue and profit margin, including a detailed breakdown by merchandise category.

 The revenue figures are based on the segment’s net sales revenue, also referred to as merchandise sales revenue.